ColinWeaver/Reservations/README.md

 ## Technologies Used:

 ### Frontend:
 - I used React to develop the app in JavaScript and used various React libraries and features.
-For styling I used CSS flexbox heavily (the project's styling code also contains some boostrap classes already present in the starter code).
+For styling I used CSS.
+There are some Boostrap classes left from the code I received before developing the app which I decided to leave.

 ### Backend:
 - I used Express to develop the API.
 I developed the routes using JavaScript and used the Knex library to query the PostgreSQL database.
 I also used the Knex library to develop the seed and migration files.